 What is a rook piercing?

 Rook is part of the ear which is at the top of the ear hole.
 This section contains cartilage so that rook piercing will be extremely painful.
 Due to penetrating two cartilage in the ear at once.
 It’s called rook because this part becomes a rook for the ear to the stresses that occur around the ears.

 In the picture below you will see more clearly about the Rook area.
-There are so-called industrial piercing, forward helix, tragus, lobe, conch, and the snug piercings.
+There are so-called industrial piercing, forward helix, tragus, lobe, conch, and snug piercings.